Standard Revision

 This working group aims to assess whether and how the Production Standard should be revised based on the results of the recently completed ISEAL Innovation Fund Just Transition Project.
 The Working Group will provide recommendations on how the ResponsibleSteel Secretariat should take this topic forward.

-Please contact our Standards Manager for more information.
+Please contact our Standards team for more information.

 Principle 6 working group on annual leave

-Now closed, this working group aimed to review and address the implementation challenges related to the current Annual Leave Requirement (6.9.1 d).
-The working group discussed and proposed potential solutions that accommodate regional challenges while maintaining the integrity and rigour of the Production Standard.
-Their recommended solution is currently under discussion with the Technical Advisory Panel.
+Now closed, this working group aimed to review and address the implementation challenges related to the current Minimum Annual Leave Requirement (6.9.1 d).
+The working group discussed and proposed potential solutions that accommodate regional challenges while maintaining the integrity and rigour of the ResponsibleSteel International Production Standard V2.1.1.
+The working group's feedback was discussed by the Technical Advisory Group, and prospective changes were drafted.
+Given the significance of the proposed changes and their potential implications, this topic will be subject to public consultation as part of the ongoing standard revision.

 Get in touch to find out how you can get involved